Ford Escort (Europe): New Zealand

-The Mk II Escort was introduced to New Zealand in early 1975, assembled at Ford's plant in Wiri, South Auckland.
+The Mk II Escort was introduced to New Zealand in early 1975, assembled at Ford's Seaview plant in Lower Hutt.
 Unlike the Australian models, the New Zealand Escort range followed the specifications of the British models, aside from the use of metric instrumentation.
 All bodystyles were assembled, including the estate – previously (in Mk I guise) a built-up import from the United Kingdom.

-A large choice of models were available in the NZ Escort range, consisting of 1.1 L (base), 1.3 L (L, GL, 1300 Sport, estate and van variants) and 1.6 L (Ghia, 1600 Sport) variants — the 1.1 being aimed at budget conscious buyers, the 1.3 L models were popular, and the 1.6 L – which appeared in New Zealand production in 1976 – being reserved for 1600 Sport and Ghia models.
+A large choice of models were available in the NZ Escort range, consisting of 1.1 L (base), 1.3 L (L, GL, 1300 Sport, estate and van variants) and 1.6 L (Ghia, 1600 Sport) variants – the 1.1 being aimed at budget conscious buyers, the 1.3 L models were popular, and the 1.6 L – which appeared in New Zealand production in 1976 – being reserved for 1600 Sport and Ghia models.
 A three-speed automatic transmission was available as an option for most 1.3- and 1.6-litre models.

-Unlike Australia, the Escort and Cortina ranges sold well and often topped the car monthly sales lists.
+Unlike Australia, and helped by restrictions on how many Japanese cars could be sold in New Zealand, the Escort and Cortina ranges sold well and often topped the car monthly sales lists.
 An update was given for the range for 1979, which notably involved the addition of the Ghia model, the adoption of the GL's square headlights on the lower end models, Ford blue oval badging, and sport wheels on the L and GL.
 For 1980, all Ghia models gained standard alloy wheels.

 The production of British-sourced and New Zealand-assembled Escorts ended in late 1980.
 Ford dealers offered large price reductions to shift their remaining Mk II Escort stock when the model was replaced in New Zealand by the Ford Laser in May 1981, which was a badge engineered Mazda 323, available in sedan and hatchback forms.